suarezluis/challenge/README.md

 - Time entries are now sorted newest to oldest by start time
 - Description field clears after new and entry
 - Entries without a description appear as "UNNAMED ENTRY" instead of "ENTRY PLACEHOLDER"
+- Added Refresh feature, starting time for an entry will survive a refresh or window closing.

 ### Time